zuozhenggh/learning-library/common/labs/generate-ssh-key/generate-ssh-keys.md

 2. Enter the command ```ssh-keygen``` into the terminal window.
 Pay particular attention to where the file will be saved so you can locate it later.   ```ssh-keygen``` will default to the standard .ssh directory under the user's base directory.

-3. Press Enter at all of the prompts to accept the default location, no passphrase, and default file names.
+3. Press Enter at all of the prompts to accept the default location, default file names, and no passphrase.

     *Note: In Unix variants, a folder with a dot (.) in front of it was usually designated for configuration files and 'hidden' from normal view.
 However, a dot (.) doesn't mean anything special in front of Windows folders.
 So the folder will exist but won't be hidden.*